aelbarbary/aelbarbary.github.io/_posts/2017-10-03-python-pros-cons.md

 ---
 layout: post
-title: Why do I love python? ...
+title: Why do I love Python? ...
 Why do I hate Python?
 comments: true
 ---

 ![_config.yml]({{ site.baseurl }}/images/python.png)

+Before The cloud era, software engineers used to build system modules and services by hands. they needed strong and powerful tool to do such job.
+Java/C# is one of them.

+After the cloud era, all what engineers need to do is to choose the right service and glow them together.

+Python is the best glow brand in the market. it is cheap, fast, strong and easy to use.

 ### Why do I love Python?